MrValtancoli/football-dss-with-io/README.md

 ┌─────────────────────┐
 │  For each scenario:  │
 │                      │
+│  0.
+Apply overrides  │  A7, A8, A9 per-scenario (team vector only)
 │  1.
 Weight vector    │  14-dim w from match context (eq.
 5–13)
 │  2.
 Adapted distance │  Weighted Euclidean: team ↔ 20 strategies
 │  3.
 Opponent penalty │  Linear subtraction: d_team - α·d_opp